 Key notice period responsibilities include:

-- Completing or handing over all active projects.
+- Completing or handing over all active projects with written status reports.

-- Documenting processes, passwords, and workflows for the replacement.
+- Documenting processes, system passwords, and workflows for the replacement.

 - Training the incoming employee or interim team member.

-- Returning all company assets including devices and access credentials.
+- Returning all company assets including devices, keycards, and access credentials.

 What Is an Exit Interview and How Do You Handle It?

-An exit interview is a structured conversation between an employee and HR to collect feedback on the work environment, management, and reasons for departure.
+An exit interview is a structured conversation between an employee and HR to collect feedback on the work environment, management quality, and reasons for departure.

 I approach exit interviews as professional feedback sessions, not grievance platforms.
 According to a 2023 Work Institute Retention Report, 72% of exit interview responses directly influence future company policy.
-Honest, constructive feedback carries more long-term value than venting.
+Constructive feedback carries more long-term value than venting.

 Effective exit interview guidelines: